-You have to love the so-called ‘logic’ of the Thai government sometimes.
-When there’s a supposed shortage of Thai tour guides, for instance, don’t help more qualified people train to be tour guides.
-No, not in Thailand.
-Instead, lower the qualifications so more Thais can become tour guides.
-Classic.
+You have to question the decisions of the Thai government sometimes.
+When there is a supposed shortage of Thai tour guides, for instance, don’t help more qualified people train to be tour guides.

-For anyone who doesn’t understand the Thai education system, that’s not even a high school education — it’s someone who left school at 15 years old.
+For anyone who doesn’t understand the Thai education system, that os not even a high school education — it’s someone who left school at 15 years old.

 Not one that I spoke to today thinks this latest government plan for the Thai tourism industry is a good thing.

 He is the type of tour guide Thailand should be trying to find or train, not someone who left high school at 15 years of age, and doesn’t even have the bare minimum of skills necessary.
-It’s cheating the tourists who pay for a tour guide and end up with someone not remotely qualified.
+That type of decision is cheating the tourists who pay for a tour guide and end up with someone not properly experienced or qualified.

 In this case, providing incentives for Thai students to train as tour guides would be a good first step.
 Offering them first-class training, once they complete their undergraduate degree, would be the next.